brunoasm/varKoder/README.md

 This python program can generate varKodes from raw reads, which are images encoding the relative frequecies of different k-mers in a genome.
 It can also train a convolutional neural network to recognize species based on these images, and query new samples using a trained model.

-For more information see the publication:
+For more information see the preprint:

 de Medeiros, B.A.S, Cai, L., Flynn, P.J., Yan, Y., Duan, X., Marinho, L.C., Anderson, C., and Davis, C.C.
 (2024). **A universal DNA barcode for the Tree of Life**. *EcoEvoRxiv*. https://doi.org/10.32942/X24891